Chroma-Quest/chroma-frontend/README.md

 03-18-2024 2:00pm Added Header and Footer to App.jsx.
 03-19-2024 11:18am Added canvas and piano buttons to Simulator Page.
 03-19-2024 2:00pm Added color to letters feature with toggle button on Info page.
+03-19-2024 5:00pm Fixed ghosting of fireworks on the canvas.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->